AdobeDocs/app-builder/src/pages/getting_started/index.md

 ## Next Step

-Now that you have your environment set up, you can start [creating your own Project Firefly application](first_app.md).
+Now that you have your environment set up, you can start [creating your own App Builder application](first_app.md).